-Invasive hemodynamic monitoring devices provide relevant insights into the remote hemodynamic status of heart failure (HF) patients.
-Additionally, circulating biomarkers have been advocated as additive in HF management by offering prognostic information and therapeutic targets.
+Invasive hemodynamic monitoring devices provide relevant insights into the hemodynamic status of heart failure (HF) patients.
+Additionally, circulating biomarkers have been advocated as additives in HF management by offering prognostic information and therapeutic targets.
 However, limited data exist correlating serially measured biomarkers to hemodynamic pressures provided by invasive sensors.
 This study aims to investigate the association between serial biomarker patterns and pulmonary artery (PA) pressure dynamics in HF patients.

 Methods and results